Updated: Dec 20, 2022

 While watching The Chosen, I make occasional comments through the chat but I try to not do too much teaching.
 I want the youth to enjoy it and not just see The Chosen as an elaborate preaching illustration.
 For the most part, I just clarify who characters are and occasionally I briefly explained a reference or allusion that is confusing to my youth.

-Discussing The Chosen Season 2 Episode 1: John the Beloved
+The Chosen Season 2 Episode 1 Discussion Questions: John the Beloved

 To begin your discussion, ask your youth: